sendSMS-RO/sendsms-wordpress-admin-in-development/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-IMPORTANT: Our 2fa features works only with wordpress default login form (the one accesed via wp-admin when you first install wordpress).
-Do not activate the 2fa feature for a user who will log via another method beacuse it will most likely break.
+IMPORTANT: Our 2fa features was designed to work with wordpress default login form (the one accessed via wp-admin when you first install wordpress).
+If you are having another login form, this may break it.
+Make sure to check compatibility on a development environment.

 Use our SMS shipping solution to deliver the right information at the right time.
 Give your customers a superior experience!
 With our service you can secure your website with 2fa on a role basis.